The Classics Reader

 • which grammatical types of words are to appear underlined (the reader might be interested only in, e.g., nouns, verbs, and adjectives, and not in conjunctions and particles, such as “καί” and “γάρ”);

-• how to cause the the information bubbles to pop up (e.g., either by hovering the cursor over the word, or by requiring a single or double click on it);
+• how to cause the information bubbles to pop up (e.g., either by hovering the cursor over the word, or by requiring a single or double click on it);

 • how to cause the information bubbles to disappear (e.g., as soon as the cursor leaves the word, or making them more persistent, by requiring a click on the icon that closes the info bubble);